 Ambulance: 052 115

-Hope this article does what I intended it to do.
+I hope this article does what I intended it to do.
 Now plan your trip – adventure awaits!

-If you enjoyed this article, and would like more tips on what to do, see and eat in Vietnam, subscribe to the Christina’s blog!
+If you enjoyed this article, and would like more tips on what to do, see and eat in Vietnam, subscribe to the Christina’s Blog!
 See you next time!